-Every year, when I have a few days off from summer vacation, I receive a text message from Chau Naru, a Khmer friend from Bay Nui area, An Hao commune, Tinh Bien town, An Giang province.
+Every year, during the summer break, I receive a message from Chau Naru, a Khmer friend in Bay Nui area, An Hao commune, Tinh Bien town, An Giang province.

-The content was only a few words, but it evoked a strange feeling in me.
-I immediately arranged a trip to Cam Mountain with Naru, to indulge in the endless nature together.
+The content was only a few words but it evoked a strange feeling in me.
+I immediately arranged a trip to Cam Mountain with Naru, to be immersed in the endless nature together.

 1.

-To avoid revealing his whereabouts while hiding on the sacred mountain top waiting for the opportunity to turn the tide, Nguyen Anh ordered villagers and hunters to "forbid" coming to this place.
+To avoid revealing his whereabouts while hiding on the sacred mountain top waiting for the opportunity to turn the tide, Nguyen Anh ordered villagers and hunters to be "banned" from coming to this place.

 Gradually, that command became the name of the mountain, to distinguish it from dozens of other mountains in the That Son cluster.